mkrezolek/FilesAndFoldersIndexer/README.md

 # FilesAndFoldersIndexer
-A simple program that allows you to scan folders and files and save basic information about them.
+A simple program that allows you to scan folders and files and save basic information about them to Excel file.